 Public mischief charges commonly arise out of false 9-1-1 calls requesting the assistance of the police, paramedics, or fire fighters, or false allegations against an innocent person.
-While the Surrey police services do not keep records on charges of public mischief, instances of ‘swatting’ have made the news in 2015 and in 2019, demonstrating how even a few cases can impact emergency services.
+While the Kelowna police services do not keep records on charges of public mischief, instances of ‘swatting’ have made the news, demonstrating how even a few cases can impact emergency services.

 When a 9-1-1 call is made, emergency response units are obligated to attend to the purported need.
 If a false call or allegation is made, it wastes significant public resources.
 Because of this, the Crown takes public mischief charges very seriously.